bitnami/charts/bitnami/airflow/README.md

   - Worker scaling functionality has been added, see more in the [Scaling worker pods](#scalingworkerpods).
   - Pod disruption budget has been added.

+#### Considerations when upgrading to this version

+- If you want to upgrade to this version using Helm v2, this scenario is not supported as this version doesn't support Helm v2 anymore
+- If you installed the previous version with Helm v2 and wants to upgrade to this version with Helm v3, please refer to the [official Helm documentation](https://helm.sh/docs/topics/v2_v3_migration/#migration-use-cases) about migrating from Helm v2 to v3
-As backwards compatibility is not guaranteed.
-To upgrade to `7.0.0`, you can try to follow the following steps.
+- If you want to upgrade to this version from a previous one installed with Helm v3, you can try to follow the following steps:

 > NOTE: Please, create a backup of your database before running any of those actions.